RandyGraham/Python-TKML/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Virtual Methods
-Virtual methods allow the command parameter to be set to a function which is created dynamically at parse time.
+Virtual methods allow the command parameter to be set to a function which is created dynamically at build time.
 As of right now you can only choose from a predefinied selection.
 To declare you are using a virtual method prepend a '@' to the start of your command name.

 ```xml
 <Int id=toggle_variable>